stewartbryson/dbt-tpcdi/README.md

 stewartbryson#STEWART_DEV@TPC_DI.DIGEN>
 ```

 Notice that the second execution used Snowpark's `overwrite=False` feature of skipping already existing files during a put, which can be overridden with the `--overwrite` option.
-I'll show and explain code samples and describe the more challenging DataFrame transformations in a subsequent article.
-For now, let's get the rest of the files loaded so we can move on to the dbt models.
 All DataFrames are saved in `overwrite` mode, so we can run it again without duplicating data:

 ```bash